 The LOCK output provides information about the status of the PLL.
 After the device is powered up and the input clock is valid, the PLL will achieve lock within the specified lock time.
 Once lock is achieved, the PLL lock signal will be asserted.
 If, during operation, the input clock or feedback signals to the PLL become invalid, the PLL will lose lock.
-PLL RST must be applied to re-synchronize the PLL to the reference clock.
 The LOCK signal is available to the FPGA routing to implement generation of RST.